 Vice President of Capital Construction John Rhone spoke about the Silver Line project at the Feb.
 6 meeting.
 (Makenzie Plusnick/Community Impact)

-The 26-mile passenger rail will span from Shiloh Road in Plano to the Dallas/Fort Worth International Airport.
+The 26-mile passenger rail will span from Shiloh Road in Plano to TEXRail’s DFW Airport North station in Grapevine.
 Construction of the line, which will run through seven cities, is expected to be complete by December 2022.
-In Richardson, the Silver Line will stop at a new station at UT Dallas and at the existing CityLine/Bush station.
+In addition to the Grapevine stop, the Silver Line will stop in Terminal B at the Dallas Fort Worth International Airport.

-In the first quarter of this year, crews are working to relocate wet and dry utilities and construct retainer walls, DART Public Relations and Communication Officer Marvin Jackson said.
+In the first quarter of this year, crews are working to relocate wet and dry utilities and construct retainer walls, DART Public Relations and Communication Officer Marvin Jackson said at the Richardson meeting.